noahgibbs/demiurge/CONCEPTS.md

 There are a few kinds of special punctuation in names and name-like things that Demiurge may use for itself.
 For instance, a Position (see later in this file) is a location's item name followed by a pound sign and then some additional information, such as "my\_room#25,71".
-And instanced objects use a dollar sign and then a number as a suffix.
-So a dynamically-created maze room might be called "blorg-maze-room$25", while a specific Position inside that location might be "blorg-maze-room$25#3,17".
+Certain special objects and other things in Demiurge can use other punctuation (e.g. colon or dollar-sign), but these shouldn't occur in human-named objects in World Files.

 == Events and State Changes